-The couple whose marriage is thriving as they get older, rather than growing stale.
+We’ve all seen it before – the couple whose love seems to ooze without effort, the couple whose connection is magnetic, the couple whose marriage is thriving as they get older, rather than growing stale.

 How do they do it?
 How do they continue to defy the odds of interpersonal relationships and stay in love?

 When a couple is physically intimate, they use the power of touch to stay close, whether it’s making love or cuddling up on the couch.
 When a couple is emotionally intimate, they use their emotions to remain close to one another.

-Being emotionally intimate with your partner is all about sharing a close connection with them.
+Being emotionally intimate with your partner is all about sharing a close emotional connection with them.
 It’s an intentional practice of being open, honest, loving, and compassionate in your communication with your boyfriend, girlfriend, husband, or wife.

 The reality of life is that people will change as will the circumstances around them.
 Your husband or wife is no different; they don’t get to remain as they are while the world changes around them.

 How can you create emotional intimacy in your marriage?

-Being vulnerable and open to your partner is the only way to truly share and connect with each others emotions.
+Being vulnerable and open to your partner is the only way to truly share and connect with each other’s emotions.
 If you have a guard up in any way, you’re closing off your partner from that part of your life.

 You can’t tell your wife to let you into her world if you still have skeletons in your closet that you’re afraid to talk about.
-Once your partner sees you take the first step and put your emotions on the line, they will be much more likely to do the same.
+Once your partner sees you take the first step and put your emotions on the line, they are more likely to do the same.

 What if your partner won’t budge?

-No matter how much love and compassion you have in your heart, there’s some things best left to the professionals.
-This will provide an objective facilitator to help shine light on the issues at hand.
+No matter how much love and compassion you have in your heart, there are some things best left to the professionals.
+This will provide an objective facilitator to help shine a light on the issues at hand.
 It will be easier for your partner to hear it from their mouth instead of yours.

 Make your spouse your soulmate

-Emotional connection is the glaring difference between growing old with a friend or growing old with a soulmate.
-That deep emotional connection is what keeps older couples attached at the hip well after their hair turns gray.
+Emotional connection is the glaring difference between growing old with a friend and growing old with a soulmate.
+That deep emotional connection in marriage is what keeps older couples attached at the hip well after their hair turns gray.